 The principal elevations of the building are the north and east.
 The north overlooks a landscaped parking area in the front setback, and the south, a car court providing shared access to the lower ground floor parking area and main entrance to the building.
 At ground floor level, the north elevation consists of the dolerite stonework feature wall, which is overhung by the expressed blonde brick mass of the two upper levels of the building.
 Beside, a single bay of vertical fenestration, set to the left of the elevation, consists of timber framed operable glazing with spandrel panels, consisting of vertical steel work balustrading with inset panelling behind, to the underside (refer Figure 6).
 The east elevation is arranged as a series of bays separated by expressed blonde brick piers.
-At ground floor level, this elevation consists of the floor-to-ceiling glazing and recessed balustraded terrace of a ground floor flat.
+At ground floor level, this elevation consists of the entry foyer to the building flanked by a pair of garages.
+At the northern end there are two bays of the floor-to-ceiling glazing and recessed balustraded terrace of a ground floor flat.
 At first and second floor level, floor to ceiling timber framed glazing aligns with the ground floor bays, with glazed doors that open onto the cantilevered balconies.
-The timber framed fenestration and glazing of the stairwell rises the height of the building.
+The timber framed fenestration and glazing of the stairwell rises the height of the building (refer Figure 10).
+A deep continuous eave extends the length of the east elevation of the building.
 At the rear of the site, a single-storey flat looks north over the internal garden of the property (refer Figure 7).